 Recommended read: Countering Packet Sniffers Using Encrypted FTP

-Let's now proceed with the steps for this tutorial.
+Let's now proceed with the steps for forwarding files from FTP to SFTP:

 1. Verify whether both your FTP and SFTP services are up